GustikS/NeuraLogic/Resources/KNOWN_ISSUES.md

 `State.Neural.getComputationView(int)` defaults to returning that single state, which is why an unprepared network raced silently instead of failing.
 Restoring it needs the composite states built for the trained networks and sized to the training batch size rather than to `minibatchSize` as of neuralization time.

-**`calculateErrorValue()` is not idempotent.** `ClassificationResults` rewrites the outputs in place while computing its metrics - `loadBinaryMetrics` applies a sigmoid and `loadMulticlassMetrics` a softmax when `squishLastLayer` is set. `recalculate()` computes the error first, so the stored value is right, but any later call answers differently. **Measured**: outputs `0, 1, 0.7` became `0.5, 0.73, 0.67`.
-Fixing it means deciding whether the metrics should work on copies, which changes what reporting does.

 **A learnable value on an example fact is not saved with the model.** Now that such a value trains (see Fixed), the remaining gap is that its `Weight` is not in `NeuralModel.allWeights` - it is created per example,